RaeAnnG/python-challenge/README.md.txt

-  pypoll text file - this is in both folders as the python scipt is pulling from the resource folder Analysis pypoll text file - this is in both folders as the python scipt is pulling from the resource folder Challenge Resources
+  pypoll text file - this is in both folders as the python scipt is pulling from the resource folder Analysis pypoll text file - this is in both folders as the python scipt is pulling from the resource folder Screenshots - PyBank and PyPoll Text and Terminal printouts Challenge Resources
   I received a lot of help to fix the errors in my code
     Tutor - Simon Rennocks